-December 31, 2016 April 2, 2016 Weighted average contractual interest rate 8.92% 9.05% Weighted average effective interest rate 9.37% 9.39% Weighted average months to maturity 165 170
+July 1, 2017 April 1, 2017 Weighted average contractual interest rate 8.82% 8.87% Weighted average effective interest rate 9.65% 9.35% Weighted average months to maturity 165 165

 The Company's consumer loans receivable balance consists of fixed-rate, fixed-term and fully-amortizing single-family home loans.
-These loans are either secured by a manufactured home, excluding the land upon which the home is located (chattel property loans and retail installment sale contracts), or by a combination of the home and the land upon which the home is located (real property mortgage loans).
+These loans are either secured by a manufactured home, excluding the land upon which the home is located (chattel personal property loans), or by a combination of the home and the land upon which the home is located (real property mortgage loans).
 The real property mortgage loans are primarily for manufactured homes.
 Combined land and home loans are further disaggregated by the type of loan documentation: those conforming to the requirements of Government-Sponsored Enterprises ("GSEs"), and those that are non-conforming.
 In most instances, CountryPlace's loans are secured by a first-lien position and are provided for the consumer purchase of a home.
-In rare instances, CountryPlace may provide other types of loans in second-lien or unsecured positions.
+Unsecuritized consumer loans held for investment include chattel personal property loans originated under the Company's chattel lending programs.
 Accordingly, CountryPlace classifies its loans receivable as follows: chattel loans, conforming mortgages, non-conforming mortgages and other loans.